Your first step of writing good Chinese is to copy good writings of Chinese

 For beginner students who are working on Chinese Reading and Writing series, they can use the Exercise section as examples and write their own versions of conversations or narratives.
-Indeed, once they have seen that it is possible to write something meaningful and nice using as few as 70 Chinese characters, everyone becomes creative.
+I see many students become very creative after they know that it is possible to write something nice using as few as 70 Chinese characters.

 For higher level students, the space for their copying creativity is limitless.
 They can change a conversation into a narrative, or a narrative into a play.
 They can juxtapose several stories together and create a “master” piece.
-They can also replace the characters’ names of a story with their own, or move the place to a different one, and write something very similar to the original story.
+They can also replace the characters’ names of a story with their own, or move the place to a different one.

-The better the sample texts are, the better we write.
+The better the sample texts are, the better they write.

 Nothing can replace the act of writing

-Copying texts is a real and fundamental writing practice of learning Chinese.
+Copying texts is a fundamental writing practice of learning Chinese.

-Copying other texts, the simplest form of writing, is easy to do and very effective to deepen students’ understanding of Chinese, and to develop students’ writing skills.
+Copying other texts is the simplest form of writing.
+It is easy to do and very effective to deepen students’ understanding of Chinese, and to develop students’ writing skills.